coin icon

 • Open bridging loans.
 These loans don’t set a fixed repayment date, which may be useful if you don’t know exactly when you’ll be able to repay the loan and want some flexibility.
 The lender will still need to see your strategy to repay the loan and will usually expect you to pay off the balance within a year, or possibly longer.

 • Closed bridging loans.
 Unlike open bridging loans, closed bridging loans have a fixed repayment date by which you need to pay off the loan.
+They may be suitable if you know when you’ll be able to repay the loan, if you’ve exchanged contracts to sell your house, for example.
 Because they offer less flexibility, closed bridging loans may be cheaper than open bridging loans.

 Bridging loans can also be first charge or second charge loans, depending on whether you already have finance secured against your property.